RezkiBawono/backend-boilerplate/README.md

 - dotenv
 - Nodemon
 - uuid
 - Winston
 - cookie-parser
 - CORS

-Use npm install to install al dependencies
+Use npm install to install all dependencies